When to Stop Using Spreadsheets for Leads (And What to Build Instead)

 1. You Are Dropping Follow-Ups Without Realizing It

 A lead goes cold.
 A week later you find them in the sheet with no next action date.
 By then they have signed with someone else.
 This happens because spreadsheets cannot remind you.
 You open the sheet, scan for urgency, and the quiet leads disappear into the rows below the fold.
+Companies with mature lead management practices achieve a 9.3% higher sales quota achievement rate, largely due to structured follow-up reminders.

 2. You Cannot Answer "Where Did This Lead Come From?"

 Someone asks which channel is actually working.
 You scroll through months of data, trying to remember if "Sarah K." came from LinkedIn or the webinar.
 Your sheet has a "source" column, but it is filled inconsistently.
 Half say "referral."
 You have no idea which referrals converted.
+63% of small-business marketers cannot track the ROI of their marketing programs due to poor lead tracking and sales feedback.

 3. Your Team Is Working From Different Versions